bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/tools.rst

 and **Delete** vertices on existing patches and multi-lines:

 Show vertices
-  Double tap an existing patch or multi-line.
+  Press tap an existing patch or multi-line.

 Add vertex
-  Double tap an existing vertex to select it.
+  Press tap an existing vertex to select it.
 The tool will draw the next point.
 To add it, tap in a new location.
-To finish editing and add a point, double tap.
+To finish editing and add a point, press tap.
 Otherwise press the ESC key to cancel.

 Move vertex
   Drag an existing vertex and let go of the mouse button to release